aiven/devportal/docs/products/mysql/howto/create-missing-primary-keys.rst

     SHOW CREATE TABLE database_name.table_name;

 If your table already contains a column or set of columns that can be used as primary key or composite key, then using such column(s) is recommended.
-Here are some examples of tables definitions and how to create the missing primary keys:
+In the next articles, find some examples of tables definitions, and how to create the missing primary keys.

 Example: adding primary key
 '''''''''''''''''''''''''''